davidhu2000/typescript_crash_course/types_vars_funcs.md

 This casting tells the compiler to treat the right hand side as type of `any`.
 This allows to assign an object with only one of the properties using the `< >` syntax.

-`any` shoudl be used as sparingly as possible.
+`any` should be used as sparingly as possible.
 Overuse can cause coding errors that are difficult to find.

 ### Enums